INRIA/scikit-learn-mooc/slides/linear_model.md

 boundary is needed.

-The `LogisticRegression` estimator has strategies to deal transparently for such settings, known as multiclass settings.
+The `LogisticRegression` estimator has strategies to deal transparently with such settings, known as multiclass settings.

 For instance, the "multinomial" is a natural extension of the logistic, using a function with several soft steps.
-There are alse One versus One and One versus Rest approaches that learn decisions discriminating either one class versus every other class, or one class versus all the other classes.
+There are also **One versus One** and **One versus Rest** approaches that learn decisions discriminating either one class versus every individual class, or one class versus all the other classes.

 ---
 # Linear models are not suited to all data